moonstar-x/old-server-setup/docs/game-servers/nmrih.md

     nano addons/sourcemod/configs/admins_simple.ini

-At the bottom, you'll need to append your **STEAMID32**, (which you can find [here](https://steamidfinder.com/)) with the following tag `99:z`, your file should end with a line similar to the following:
+At the bottom, you'll need to append your **STEAMID32 ID**, (which you can find [here](https://steamidfinder.com/)) with the following tag `99:z`, your file should end with a line similar to the following:

     STEAM_0:1:23456789  99:z

 ### Adding Plugins

+TBD.

 ## Running the Server

-To run the server, simply launch *srcds_run* from the *nmrih* folder with the required folder.
+To run the server, simply launch *srcds_run* from the *nmrih* folder with the required parameters.

     ./srcds_run -console -game nmrih -maxplayers 8 +sv_lan 0 +map nms_favela